 b.
 Ignore Baseline and Main profiles.
 Both documents recommend the High profile.
 TN2224 says “You should also expect that all devices will be able to play content encoded using High Profile Level 4.1.”
 The Apple Devices spec says, “ 1.2.
 Profile and Level MUST be less than or equal to High Profile, Level 4.2.
 1.3.
 You SHOULD use High Profile in preference to Main or Baseline Profile.”
 Apple TN2224 provides a table showing which devices the new recommendation obsoletes, which basically are iPhones and iPad touches from before 2013.
 Apple is pretty quick to ignore older products; I would check your server logs to determine how many of these older devices are still consuming your content before obsoleting them.

 c.
 New keyframe interval/segment duration.
-Both documents agree on key frames every two seconds, and six second segments.
-TN2224 (kindly) states, “Note: We used to recommended a ten second target duration.
+Both documents agree on keyframes every two seconds and six-second segments.
+TN2224 (kindly) states, “Note: We used to recommend a ten-second target duration.
 We aren’t expecting you to suddenly re-segment all your content.
-But we do believe that, going forward, six seconds makes for a better tradeoff.”
+But we do believe that going forward, six seconds makes for a better tradeoff.”

 d.
-Byte-range address OK.
-TN2224 says, “In practice you should expect that all devices will support HLS version 4 and most will support the latest version.”
+Byte-range addresses OK.
+TN2224 says, “In practice, you should expect that all devices will support HLS version 4 and most will support the latest version.”
 The Apple Devices spec doesn’t address this issue.
 Note that one key feature of HLS version 4 is the ability to use byte-range requests rather than discrete segments, which minimizes the administrative hassle of creating and distributing HLS streams.